oyanzhi/tp/docs/UserGuide.md

 Format: `unarchive CLIENT_INDEX`

 * Unarchives the client at the specified `CLIENT_INDEX`
-* `CLIENT_INDEX` refers to the index number of the client shown in the archived client list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the archived clients list.
 * Only one client can be unarchived at a time.

 Examples:

-* `archivelist` followed by `unarchive 1` unarchives the 1st client in the displayed client list
+* `archivelist` followed by `unarchive 1` unarchives the 1st client in the displayed clients list
 * `find Alex` followed by `unarchive 1` unarchives the 1st client in the results of the `find` command.

 <br>